apache/lucene-solr/lucene/MIGRATE.md

 ### Require consistency between data-structures on a per-field basis

-A field must be indexed with the same index options and data-structures across all documents within a segment.
-Thus, for example, it is not allowed to have one document in a segment where a certain field is indexed with doc values and points, and another document where the same field is indexed only with points.
+A field must be indexed with the same index options and data-structures across all documents within an index.
+Thus, for example, it is not allowed to have one document in a index where a certain field is indexed with doc values and points, and another document where the same field is indexed only with points.